ethanweed/ExPsyLing/2022/Slides/Lecture-11.md

 # Reading Comprehension

 ---

+[moby dick slides]

+---

+[simple view of reading slides]

+---

+---

 “Moses received the tablets.
 He needed a glass of water to swallow them.”

 ---

+---

 During the 20th century, fishing boats became hugely more efficient so that it was possible to catch large quantities of fish in a short time.
 Towards the end of the century it became necessary to regulate fishing, for example by setting limits (quotas) on the catches of each fisherman or boat.

 ---

+[Elbro image fishing boat]

+---

+The analysis yielded the following main effects: a significant main effect of time, F(1, 201) = 184.6, p < .001; a nonsignificant effect of condition, F(1, 14) = 3.3, ns; and a nonsignificant effect of class within conditions, F(14, 201) = 1.3, ns.
+It is important to note that a highly significant interaction effect was found between time and condition, F(1, 14) = 22.7, p < .001, the size of this (training) effect was large (d = .92; Cohen, 1988).

+---

+[Elbro coffin example]

+---

+[Elbro coffin image]

+---

 ## "Deep" cloze

+---

+The men carried the [table, coffin, drawers, children].
+They passed many bouquets of flowers as they slowly made their way down the aisle.
+They were invited for tea at a close relative’s house afterwards.

+---

+[Lyskov Jensen_Elbro_1]

+---

 They sat quiet as mice very close together on the couch and regretted that they had started.
 It did say that you had to be over 15 years.
 After some time, the youngest dared to reach out for the [remote, guest, handle, mask].

 ---

-The analysis yielded the following main effects: a significant main effect of time, F(1, 201) = 184.6, p < .001; a nonsignificant effect of condition, F(1, 14) = 3.3, ns; and a nonsignificant effect of class within conditions, F(14, 201) = 1.3, ns.
-It is important to note that a highly significant interaction effect was found between time and condition, F(1, 14) = 22.7, p < .001, the size of this (training) effect was large (d = .92; Cohen, 1988).
+---

+[my own lackluster deep cloze results]

+---

 ---